 A related party transaction is a transfer of resources, services or obligations between related parties, regardless of whether a price is charged.

 (b) Identity of related parties

-Related parties include the Company's parent, the Company's fellow subsidiaries and ultimate parent company, as well as their directors and executive management.
+Related parties include the Company's parent, the Company's fellow subsidiaries (also called affiliated companies) and ultimate parent company, as well as their directors and executive management.